Szeretni/ttks0500-protocol-programming/assignments/06/spec.md

 The message structure is very simple.
 For example:

 ```
-METHOD sp BODYLENGHT sp METHOD-SPECIFIC-PARAMETER\r\n
+METHOD sp BODYLENGTH sp METHOD-SPECIFIC-PARAMETER\r\n
 [BODY]
 ```

 Items:
 * METHOD: LIST, ADD, DONE, OK, ERROR
 * sp: single space, that is, pressing the spacebar once
-* BODYLENGHT: bytes in the body/payload
+* BODYLENGTH: bytes in the body/payload
-* METHOD-SPECIFIC-PARAMETER: a message which an user wants to store to the todo list.
+* METHOD-SPECIFIC-PARAMETER: a message which a user wants to store to the todo list.
 Or additional information for a response
   * if a parameter is not needed, it must be denoted with '.'
 * \r\n: carriage return and new line, that is, pressing the enter once
 * BODY: additional data such as items of the todo list

-An user makes requests with a command line interface by running a client file with an ip address, a port, a method name and a possible parameter.
+A user makes requests with a command line interface by running a client file with an IP address, a port, a method name, and a possible parameter.
 For example:

 ```
 python client.py localhost 8888 "ADD 0 Buy vegetables"